Battle of Halle: Action

-At the close of the Jena-Auerstedt battle, Bernadotte had the divisions of Drouet and Rivaud near Apolda while Dupont's and the corps artillery remained at Dornburg.
-On the morning of 15 October, Napoleon instructed Bernadotte to march to Bad Bibra, Querfurt, and Halle.
+At the close of the Jena-Auerstedt battle, Bernadotte had the divisions of Drouet and Rivaud near Apolda, while Dupont's division and the corps artillery remained at Dornburg.
+On the morning of 15 October, Napoleon instructed Bernadotte to march to Bad Bibra, Querfurt, and Halle, which would take Bernadotte's corps north and the north-east of Jena.
 By the morning of the 16th Bernadotte's advance guard was about five kilometers north of Bad Bibra.
 He heard that the Prussian Reserve lay at Halle and planned to attack it.

 At the beginning of the campaign, Eugene of Württemberg mustered 16,000 troops in the Reserve.
 On 10 October, as he was marching to Magdeburg, he received orders to proceed to Halle.
 On the 13th, the Reserve was at Halle, with a battalion at Merseburg to the south and another detachment at Leipzig to the southeast.
 The Treskow Infantry Regiment was to the northwest at Aschersleben, en route from Magdeburg.

 On the 14th, Eugene received an order to remain at Halle and that the main army was falling back in his direction.
 That day he heard the cannonade from the Jena-Auerstedt battles.
 It was not until the evening of the 15th that he heard about the military disaster.
 On the 16th, Eugene had received no further orders.
 He instructed the detachment at Merseburg, which had been reinforced to two and a half battalions, to pull back to Halle.

-The Leipzig force was also recalled, while he sent back a detachment to hold Dessau on the Elbe River.
+The Leipzig force was also recalled, while he sent back a detachment to hold Dessau on the Elbe River, a position covering the direct line of advance of any force moving from Halle to Berlin.
 He deployed his main force on high ground on Halle's south side, with his battle line facing northwest toward the city and his left bent back.
 The two and a half battalions from Merseburg were left to defend the bridges on the east side of Halle, together with a dragoon regiment.
 The Usedom Hussars were nearby, at the junction of the Saale and the White Elster Rivers, just south of Halle.
 The Treskow Regiment was at Eisleben, to the west-northwest of Halle.